Caridade Damaciano Fernandes: Works

 Caridade Damaciano Fernandes' first book was Armida, published in 1931.
 For some years, he wrote and published a small book every week via the Victoria Printing Press in the city then called Bombay.
 The book was brought out each Wednesday, and priced one anna (or, six paisa), one-sixteenth fraction of a rupee.
 Brazinho Soares Kalafurkar, a Santa Cruz, Goa, based avid collector of the Konkani printed word, has said that Fernandes wrote and (probably self-published) around 101 romans novels.
 Many of his novels and novellas were around thirty pages thick.
 Their content focused on gripping tales of adventure and romance, featuring stereotyped characters, love-scenes, and endings characterized by poetic justice.

 Caridade Damacian's last book was Goenchem Colvont ('the Goan whore'), written in the year of his passing in 1947, and printed by the Mapusa-based Tipografia Laxmi.

 His most noted novels are Julus Patxai, Armida, Ankvaricho Cheddo, Rio Rita, and La Beatrice.

 It is believed that after writing his work, he would consult with the three medical-doctor Elvino de Souza brothers, also from the village of Aldona: Carlos (b.
 1901), the dentist Mousinho (b.
 1908), and surgeon Olinto ORL (b.
 1909).
 They were contemporaries of Caridade (Caru).
 Olinto migrated to Hong Kong in 1929 when he was 20.

 Caridade Damacian was also the editor of The Emigrant, an English-language weekly published in Bombay.
 D'Lima however identifies The Emigrant as being a "Konkani-English weekly" published by E.C.
 Carvalho.

 Other contributions

-Caridade Damacian is also known to have composed diverse songs for the plays staged by village youth for the Christmas season, usually organised between December 26 to January 6.
+Caridade Damacian is also known to have composed diverse songs for the plays staged by village youth for the Christmas season, usually organised between 26 December to 6 January.

 He is credited with having started the Bhurgeanchem Fest (Feast for Children) at the Chapel of the Holy Cross, in honour of St Luis Gonzaga, near his home at his ward.
 He composed a hymn which is still sung by people on the occasion.